Updated on: December 1, 2022

 My favorite feature is Home Network Security, which gives you full control over all the devices connecting to your Wi-Fi network.
 It also reinforces your firewall against malware attacks — during my tests, none of the threats I set it up against were able to get through.
 And McAfee makes it really easy to customize your firewall to do exactly what you want it to by providing a large variety of tweakable settings.

 McAfee’s VPN is also really good.
 It had almost no impact on my browsing speed, even when I connected to servers in Asia from my home in the USA.
-It’s pretty good for streaming too, being able to access many streaming sites including Netflix, Amazon Prime, and HBO (though I had trouble getting it to work with other sites like Disney+, Hulu, etc.).
-Unfortunately, like Norton, McAfee’s VPN doesn’t support torrenting.
+It’s pretty good for streaming too, being able to access many streaming sites including Netflix, Amazon Prime, and HBO Max (though I had trouble getting it to work with other sites like Disney+, Hulu, etc.).
+Unfortunately, McAfee’s VPN doesn’t support torrenting.

 McAfee also comes with identity theft protection.
 This service includes credit monitoring, SSN tracing, and identity restoration insurance up to $1 million.
 It’s available in 20+ countries across North America, South America, Europe, Asia, and Oceania — this is great for non-US-based customers who wouldn’t be able to use Norton or TotalAV’s identity theft protection services.